dev-mdirfan/Connectify/README.md

 - Users can sign up and log in to their accounts.
 - Users can reset their passwords.

+**Bug Fixes:**

-2 Tests are failing in this app.
+- 2 Tests are failing in this app.

+For more details, see [User Authentication](user-authentication.md).

-### Posts App: 1.
-Create Post
+### Blog App: 1.
+Posts

 - Users can create, edit, delete posts.
 - Users can view all posts.

+**Bug Fixes:**

+- Image Cropping: The image cropping feature is not working properly.
+The image is not being cropped to the specified dimensions.
-I'have to write tests for this app.
+- I'have to write tests for this app.

-For more details, see [User Authentication](user-authentication.md).

 ### 2. User Profile